Hete/kohana-paypal/README.md

         'cache' => Cache::instance()
     ));

-You can get the inner Request object
+It returns a prepared Request object that you can execute

     $response = $setexpresscheckout
         ->query('AMT', 33.23)
         ->execute();

-Executing the Request will returna Response object.

 Redirection are handled for requests that requires user interaction.